 While some consider all-in-one diapers the gold standard of cloth diapering due to their simplicity, many parents also love pocket diapers.
 I used pocket diapers myself and found them easy to use!

-Pocket-style cloth diapers are not the cheapest diaper style, but they are less expensive than all-in-ones.
-As with all styles of cloth diapers, prices vary, but in general, you will pay between $30-$40 for a quality 6-pack of pocket diapers.
-For example, Mama Koala’s one-size pocket diapers are $39.99 on Amazon for a set of 6 and come with six microfiber inserts.
+Pocket-style cloth diapers are not the cheapest diaper style, but they are less expensive than all-in-ones as a total cost.
+As with all styles of cloth diapers, prices vary, but in general, you will pay between $15-$40 for a quality pocket diaper.

-In comparison, one Bambino Mio all-in-one diaper costs $21.99.
+In comparison, one Grovia all-in-one Organic diaper costs $25.95.
 When you consider you will need a minimum of 15 diapers, and in reality, more like 30, that price difference can add up.

 For Whom are Pocket Diapers Best for?